alekfrohlich/albi/README.md

 ## Project goal:

-Develop a parser for the gro programming language with focus on generating equivalent sbml representations.
+Our goal here is to aid the synthesis process of biological systems by developing a tool for parsing high level language semantics (gro) into lower level more valuable for simulations and model exchange ones (SMBL).

+## Contribution:

+The main contribution of this work should be in filling the gaps between existing simulating and synthesis tools.

+## Why we chose Gro & SBML?

+We need to understand our contribution better and what's important in the gro language.
+SBML in the other hand,

+### Gro

+### SMBL

 ## Methodology:

-We're definitely going with a top-down approach here.
-There isn't enough time to read the entirety of the dragon book in parallel with flex & bison.
-In conclusion, low-level stuff is going to be an aside plate, not main course.
+...

 ## Learning Schedule

 ### weeks 5-8
-- Learn gro syntax.
+- Learn gro syntax and semantics.
-- see basic gro examples in practice (debugging simulator work).
+- See basic gro examples in practice.
-- Begin to understand the way in which the gro simulator parses source code.
-- Begin toying with flex and bison.
+- Translate simple language constructs into SMBL.

 ### weeks 9-12
-- Intensive code review of the gro simulator.
+- Intensive review and discussion of the gro syntax.
 - Define compiler software architecture.
+- Define our 'kernel' translation space.

 ### weeks 13-16
 - Discuss about representability of the gro language on the smol\sbml formats.